JobParado/Java-Weather-App-api/README.md

 This project requires an API key from [OpenWeatherMap](https://openweathermap.org/api) (or whichever weather API you’re using).
 For security reasons, the `.env` file is **not included** in the repository.

-1. Sign up at OpenWeatherMap and generate your API key.
+1. Sign up at OpenWeatherMap and generate and get your own API key for security purposes.
-2. Edit the existing file and paste your own API key and change its file type from .TXT to .env :
+2. Edit the existing file and paste your own API key and change its file type and remove its name it goes from (README.TXT) to (.env) :

 API_KEY=your_api_key_here